KateHickey26/FlagGuessingGame/README.md

 ## Features

-- **Local JSON Data:** Flags and country data are loaded from a bundled JSON file, making the app self-contained.
+- ✅ **Offline support:** Flags and country data are loaded from a bundled JSON file, making the app self-contained and offline supported.
-- **Fuzzy Matching:** Supports minor misspellings using a Levenshtein distance algorithm.
+- 🤖 **Fuzzy Matching:** Supports minor misspellings using a Levenshtein distance algorithm.
-- **Alternative Names:** Recognizes alternative names and abbreviations (e.g., "usa" for "United States").
+- 🔁 **Alternative Names:** Recognizes alternative names and abbreviations (e.g., "usa" for "United States").
-- **Visual Feedback:** Displays animations for correct and incorrect answers, including a blink effect for subsequent wrong attempts.
+- ✨ **Visual Feedback:** Displays animations for correct and incorrect answers, including a blink effect for subsequent wrong attempts.
+- 🧠 **"I Give Up" button** – reveals the answer and disables further guesses.
+- 🎯 **Score tracking** – tracks your correct answers.
+- 🖼 **Stylized UI** – hand-drawn map background, semi-transparent UI card, mobile-optimized layout.
-- **Interactive UI:** Buttons for "Submit", "Next", and "I Give Up" with dynamic states and animations.
+- ▶️ **Interactive UI:** Buttons for "Submit", "Next", and "I Give Up" with dynamic states and animations.
-- **Unit & UI Tests:** Includes basic tests for game logic using XCTest.
+- 🧪 **Unit tested** – Levenshtein distance and fuzzy logic tested using XCTest

 Game overview